-Section Description Section Description 1 Live Animals; Animals Products 12 Footwear, Headgear, Umbrellas, Walking Sticks etc, 2 Vegetable Products 13 Articles of Stone, Plaster, Cement, Asbestos, Mica or Similar Materials 3 Animal or Vegetable Fats, Oils & Waxes 14 Natural or Cultured Pearls, Precious or Semi Precious Stones, Metals 4 Prepared Foodstuffs; Beverages, Spirits, Vinegar and Tobacco 15 Base Metals and Articles or Base Metal 5 Mineral Products 16 Machinery and Mechanical Appliances, Electrical Equipment & Appliances 6 Products of Chemical or Allied Industries 17 Vehicles, Aircraft, Vessels and Associated Transport Equipment 7 Plastics and Articles thereof; Rubber and Articles thereof 18 Optical, Photographic, Measuring, Checking, Precision Medical or Surgical 8 Raw Hide and Skins, Leather, Fur skins and Articles thereof Instruments 9 Wood and Articles of Wood 19 Arms and Ammunition; Parts and Accessories thereof 10 Pulp of Wood or Other Fibrous Cellulosic Material 20 Miscellaneous Manufactured Articles 11 Textiles and Textile Articles 21 Works of Arts, Collectors, Pieces, Antiques and Special Transaction NES
+Section Description Section Description 1 Live Animals; Animals Products 12 Footwear, Headgear, Umbrellas, Walking Sticks etc, 2 Vegetable Products 13 Articles of Stone, Plaster, Cement, Asbestos, Mica or Similar Materials 3 Animal or Vegetable Fats, Oils & 14 Natural or Cultured Pearls, Precious or Waxes Semi Precious Stones, Metals 4 Prepared Foodstuffs; Beverages, 15 Base Metals and Articles or Base Metal Spirits, Vinegar and Tobacco 5 Mineral Products 16 Machinery and Mechanical Appliances, Electrical Equipment & Appliances 6 Products of Chemical or Allied 17 Vehicles, Aircraft, Vessels and Associated Industries Transport Equipment 7 Plastics and Articles thereof; Rubber 18 Optical, Photographic, Measuring, and Articles thereof Checking, Precision Medical or Surgical 8 Raw Hide and Skins, Leather, Fur Instruments skins and Articles thereof 9 Wood and Articles of Wood 19 Arms and Ammunition; Parts and Accessories thereof 10 Pulp of Wood or Other Fibrous 20 Miscellaneous Manufactured Articles Cellulosic Material 11 Textiles and Textile Articles 21 Works of Arts, Collectors, Pieces, 21 Antiques and Special Transaction NES

 Due to the increasing tendency for trade agreements to cover services as well as goods and the need for statistics to support implementation of these agreements, it was decided to include data on imports of services in the publication.
 The data will help the government and policy makers in planning and promoting trade in services.
 The data on trade in services that takes place between residents and non-residents is compiled according to the definitions and classification of the of Balance of Payments Manual 5th edition (BPM5) of IMF.
-The classification provides a coherent structure of the services sector, which facilitates analytical studies and bilateral comparisons of particular components or overall transactions in the sector.
 The BPM5 classification of services sector has the following eleven standard components:-